coderefinery/2023-03-21-workshop/content/questions/day4.md

 ### Questions (continued)

 95. How about using generative AI in stuff?
-     - Some universities already have guidelines (eg. [Helsinki University](https://studies.helsinki.fi/instructions/article/using-ai-support-learning))
+     - Some universities already have guidelines (e.g. [Helsinki University](https://studies.helsinki.fi/instructions/article/using-ai-support-learning))
      - be critical with whatever is synthesised with these tools.
 For example the code generated might be protected by a strict license, but GPT or GithubCopilot won't cite the sources (or hallucinate fake sources when asked).
 There is an open court case against githubcopilot https://githubcopilotlitigation.com/ (and similarly synthetic images might be reproduction of copyrighted pictures, furthermore, personal data about living individuals can be produced with these technologies which can introduce other issues if the synthetic personal data is going to be published)

 96. What would a fully attributed code deposit look like?
 If the programmer referred to 10 tutorials, the documentation, and 25 answers on Stack Overflow...it doesn't seem feasible to keep track of exactly which snippets came from where.
 Attribution could be longer than the script.
 Am I missing something?